DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV

 \subsection{Learning Performance}

-Following the experiment settings, DL-DRL models are trained for U4 and U6 scenarios in different situations.
-For the model training in the small-scale and medium-scale situations, a single RTX 3090 GPU with 24GB memory is used, whereas two GPUs are used for the model training in the large-scale situation.
-The time consuming of the upper-layer model, lower-layer model, and data generation for the lower-layer model per epoch is presented in Table \ref{Table 1}, where “U4-80” means the model is trained for the U4 scenario with 80 tasks.
-After the model training process, we visualize the results of trained models in Fig. \ref{Fig. 3}, where all the problem instances are randomly generated on seed 1234.
-From Fig. \ref{Fig. 3}, it is obvious that the trained models can obtain reasonable solutions in their corresponding situations.
+Following the above experiment settings, our DL-DRL model is trained on U4 and U6 scenarios with different scales.
+For the training on the small-scale and medium-scale instances, a single RTX 3090 GPU with 24GB memory is used, whereas two GPUs are used for the training on the large-scale instances.
+The training time of the upper-level model, lower-level model, and data generation for the lower-level model for each epoch is displayed in Table \ref{Table 1}.
+In particular, “U4-80” means the model is trained on the U4 scenario with 80 tasks.
+Then we visualize the results of trained models on a number of exemplary instances in Fig. \ref{Fig. 3}, where all the instances are randomly generated with seed 1234.
+Obviously, we can see that our trained DL-DRL models could deliver reasonably good solutions in various situations.

-Furthermore, we plot the learning curves of the upper-layer and lower-layer models during the training process in Fig. \ref{Fig. 4}.
-The vertical coordinate is the cost value, which is the negative of the total number of executed tasks.
-Hence, the lower value means better performance.
-From Fig. \ref{Fig. 4}, we can observe two phenomena: 1) For the lower-layer model, it converges fast during the pre-training process, while the cost value dramatically increases at the beginning of the interactive training.
-This phenomenon is caused by the difference in the training data distribution between pre-training and interactive training, i.e., the former is a uniform distribution and the latter is prior unknown and generated by the upper-layer model; 2) For the upper-layer model, the cost value has several rapid dropping procedures in the early training period.
-As the lower-layer model learns a better policy based on the training data generated by the upper-layer model during the intensive training process, the upper-layer model quickly obtains good performance.
-In addition, the learning curves have more obvious fluctuation in the large-scale situation due to the expansion of the state and action space.
-The DL-DRL models finally converge stably, demonstrating our models have learned a valid policy.
+Meanwhile, we plot the learning curves of the upper-level and lower-level models during the training process in Fig. \ref{Fig. 4}.
+The vertical axis refers to the cost value (i.e., negative of the total number of executed tasks), and the horizontal axis refers to the number of epoch.
+From Fig. \ref{Fig. 4}, we can observe that, 1) For the lower-level model, it converges fast during the pre-training process, while the cost value dramatically increases at the beginning of the interactive training.
+This phenomenon might be caused by the difference in the training data distribution between pre-training and interactive training, i.e., the former is a uniform distribution, and the latter is unknown prior and produced by the upper-level model; 2) For the upper-level model, it exhibits several rapid dropping of cost value in the early training period.
+As the lower-level model performs better and better on the training data produced by the upper-level model during the intensive training process, the upper-level model also quickly delivers good performance.
+In addition, the learning curves demonstrate more obvious fluctuations on large-scale instances due to the expansion of the state and action space.
+Our DL-DRL models finally converge stably, suggesting that they have learned valid policies.